Domino731/domino-learn/README.md

 ## How task validation for html works?
 1. user presses the run button which is responsible for triggering `checkTask()` function which is responsible for task validation
-2. first checks for errors in the user code.
+2. first checks for errors in the user's code.
 If the code contains errors, an information about incorrect syntax is displayed, and if the code has no errors, the task checking begins
 3. the code which is passed into iframe window is created -> user can see code result
 4. user points (0 at start), and points needed to complete the task are created (depends on task targets amount)
 5. using forEach, each task target is checked if it was executed correctly by the user.
 On each task target element `taskValidationHtml()` function is invoking.